-Financial impact of young onset dementia resource
+Financial impact of young onset dementia leaflet

 A key priority area of the DYNAMIC project was to improve strategies to help manage the financial impact of living with young onset dementia.